Viewing and Analyzing Measurement Data

 In the spider web all primary and secondary gradations are highlighted in corresponding colors (see also the screenshot of the CMYK data).

-Note: CoPrA supports three main chromatic primary colors which should span a suitably large gamut encompassing the gray balance.
+Note: CoPrA supports three main chromatic primary colors when creating multicolor profiles which should span a suitably large gamut encompassing the gray balance.
 Typically this is CMY but it can be any other appropriate chromatic color combination.

 Black can be added optionally as a 4th channel.
 If black is used it must be the fourth channel.